Burhanuddin Harahap: Economic and foreign policy

-With the cabinet set to dissolve in March 1956 – one month earlier than previously scheduled – personnel changes and grants of government loans were intensified throughout February, with a walkout of opposition parties including speaker of parliament Sartono on 28 February.
-Burhanuddin returned his mandate to Sukarno on 3 March 1956, and for the next three weeks it served as a demissionary cabinet.
+With the cabinet set to dissolve in March 1956 – one month earlier than previously scheduled – personnel changes and grants of government loans were intensified throughout February, with a walkout of opposition parties including the speaker of parliament Sartono on 28 February.
+Burhanuddin returned his mandate to Sukarno on 3 March 1956, and for the next three weeks, it served as a demissionary cabinet.
 The Second Ali Sastroamidjojo Cabinet succeeded it and included both Masyumi and NU within the cabinet, but excluded most former ministers of the Burhanuddin government including Burhanuddin himself.
-Ali also succeeded Burhanuddin as defense minister within his own cabinet.
+Ali also succeeded Burhanuddin as defense minister within his cabinet.
 Increased tensions between the coalition parties resulted in Masyumi's withdrawal from the cabinet in January 1957, and in the ensuing two months of political crisis, Burhanuddin offered a proposal whereas Sukarno would play a more important role in day-to-day politics and attend cabinet meetings.
 This proposal did not pass, however, and the Ali cabinet collapsed in March 1957.